Thoughts on the software industry

 Andreas Kling (@awesomekling)

-I don't mind if someone believes something is impossible; that's just how some people are.
 What I do care about is when they spread these limiting beliefs to others, especially the younger generation.
 Keep your defeatism and low ambitions to yourself.

 2023-09-25T14:28:30.302290Z